Springwood, Queensland: Education

-Springwood Central State School is a government primary (Early Childhood-6) school for boys and girls at 26–34 Dennis Road (27.6183°S 153.1309°E).
+Springwood Central State School is a government primary (Early Childhood–6) school for boys and girls at 26–34 Dennis Road (27.6183°S 153.1309°E).
 In 2018, the school had an enrolment of 312 students with 27 teachers (24 full-time equivalent) and 20 non-teaching staff (13 full-time equivalent).
 It includes a special education program.

-Chatswood Hills State School is a government primary (Prep-6) school for boys and girls at Raleigh Street (27.6281°S 153.1374°E).
+Chatswood Hills State School is a government primary (Prep–6) school for boys and girls at Raleigh Street (27.6281°S 153.1374°E).
 In 2018, the school had an enrolment of 617 students with 49 teachers (41 full-time equivalent) and 31 non-teaching staff (19 full-time equivalent).
 It includes a special education program.

-Calvary Christian College is a private primary (Prep-6) school for boys and girls at 161 Dennis Road (27.6155°S 153.1429°E).
+Calvary Christian College is a private primary (Prep–6) school for boys and girls at 161 Dennis Road (27.6155°S 153.1429°E).
 In 2018, the school had an enrolment of 934 students with 82 teachers (70 full-time equivalent) and 117 non-teaching staff (60 full-time equivalent).

 Springwood State High School is a government secondary (7–12) school for boys and girls at 202 Springwood Road (27.6126°S 153.1359°E).
 In 2018, the school had an enrolment of 649 students with 66 teachers (62 full-time equivalent) and 37 non-teaching staff (25 full-time equivalent).
 It includes a special education program.

+Springwood Conservation Park

+Springwood Conservation Park is a 36 hectare natural bushland reserve located along a natural gorge that is bordered by the Springwood Reservoir and suburban areas.
+Located in a former quarry site, after a community campaign, Logan City Council became its trustee and it was gazetted as an environmental park in 1990, before designating it a conservation park in 1994.
+The park became park of the Koala Bushland Coordinated Conservation Area (KBCCA) in 1996, an important 1500 hectare regional conservation area for the koala.
+Koalas have been listed as endangered since the Queensland's Nature Conservation Act (1992) due mainly to habitat loss.
+In addition to helping protect it, the park helps protects several endangered tree species on which they feed as well as other locally vulnerable animals including the Short-beaked echidna and rainbow bee-eater.
+The Gorge Discovery Circuit is a popular walking and running track.
+Springwood Stairs escalate the escarpment and are known locally as the "stairs of death".